CANbus technology powers up compact loader attachment control

-Attachments with numerous additional functions and the need to give machines and attachments the ability to talk to each other led Bobcat Company to adopt the 7-pin attachment control kit on most of its machines.
+Over the years, attachments grew more complex with numerous additional functions.
+In addition, there was a need to give machines and attachments the ability to talk to each.
+This led Bobcat Company to adopt CANbus technology and the 7-pin attachment control kit on most of its machines.

-“With the 7-pin system, we can send dozens of messages down the same wire harness and the attachment can understand what they are,” Odegaard says.
+“With CANbus and the 7-pin system, we can send dozens of messages down the same wire harness and the attachment can understand what they are,” Odegaard says.

-For example, he says, on the largest Bobcat tree spade attachment there are four blades that go up and down, two gates that open and close and rear stabilizers.
-With the 7-pin system, all that can be controlled with four switches, because one switch can be used to move a blade up and down and another to toggle between the four blades.
+For example, he says, on the largest Bobcat tree-spade attachment there are four blades that go up and down, two gates that open and close and a pair of rear stabilizers.
+With the 7-pin system, all of that can be controlled with four switches, because one switch can be used to move a blade up and down and another to toggle between the four blades.

 “That can’t be done with a 14-pin system,” Odegaard says.

 The 7-pin attachment control kit consists of a controller on the loader that communicates with an attachment control device (ACD) on the attachment itself.
 When a switch on the loader handle is activated, power is sent to the controller, which sends information to the ACD.
 The ACD sends information back to the controller and power to the desired solenoids on the attachment valve.
 Lastly, the controller sends power to the loader’s auxiliary solenoid telling it to let hydraulic oil flow from either the male or female coupler.

 But that’s not all.
 Because the attachment and the loader can communicate, the loader knows which attachment is connected to it, Odegaard says.